 Melbourne is known for its famous street art and you will find no shortage of it here.
 The city center is filled with ever changing walls that lead you down a pathway of color and creativity.
 It’s a must-do during any Australia trip.

-You’ll find some graffiti throughout the city but the most you’ll see is Melbourne art.
+You’ll find some graffiti throughout the city but the most you’ll see is really art.
 You may even spot some sneaky Banksy street art.
 The walls that you’ll see on this street art tour are free for artists to create as many of the building owners purchase a license from the government that allows them to paint.

 I have listed the lanes in the order which you should see them, guiding you through the city from Flinders Lane to the top of the city center.
 You’ll explore the most known Melbourne laneways not just for street art but also cafes.